EMAYAN08/Programming/README.md

 - The edit distance between two strings refers to the minimum number of character insertions, deletions, and substitutions required to change one string to the other.
 - For example, the edit distance between “kitten” and “sitting” is three: substitute the “k” for “s”, substitute the “e” for “i”, and append a “g”.
 - Given two strings, compute the edit distance between them.

+## Problem 24

+- Suppose you are given a table of currency exchange rates, represented as a 2D array.
+- Determine whether there is a possible arbitrage: that is, whether there is some sequence of trades you can make, starting with some amount A of any currency, so that you can end up with some amount greater than A of that currency.
+- There are no transaction costs and you can trade fractional quantities.